 I am grateful that I haven’t experienced a blowout in an RV before, but that doesn’t mean it can’t happen.
 I kept changing RVs, so I never had old tires, but even if that’s the case, you might hit a pothole or a curb, and that could damage the integrity of your tire, so keep an eye on it.

-The National Highway Traffic Safety Administration (NHTSA) has some helpful information about tire safety ratings that can help you rest a little easier and understand your tires better.
+The National Highway Traffic Safety Administration (NHTSA) has some helpful information about tire safety ratings that can help you rest a little easier and understand your camper tires better.

-Stay Vigilant for Potholes and Other Hazards
+5) Stay Vigilant for Potholes and Other Hazards for Tires

 Since you’re traveling in an RV, it’s likely that you’ll travel many roads you’ve never been on before.
 You want to have fun, but you also need to keep your eyes open and focus on the road.
 This is one of the best tips for how to avoid RV tire blowouts.

 According to Smart Motorist, there are 9 common road hazards that might trip you up, and they give some tips on how to avoid them.